Natalie Merchant: Leave Your Sleep (2010)

 In October 2009, the websites of Nonesuch Records and Natalie Merchant announced that she had signed with the label.
 Leave Your Sleep was released on April 13, 2010 and is a compilation of five years of inspiration from a "conversation" with her daughter over the "first 6 years of her life".
 The album debuted on the Billboard Top 200 at No. 17, Billboard Folk Albums at No. 1, Amazon.com at No.1, and iTunes, No. 3.
 The album was co-produced by Andres Levin.

-Merchant contributed a cover of Buddy Holly's "Learning the Game" to the tribute album Listen to Me: Buddy Holly, released September 6, 2011.
+Merchant contributed a recording of Buddy Holly's "Learning the Game" to the tribute album Listen to Me: Buddy Holly, released September 6, 2011.

 Natalie Merchant (2014)

 In February 2014, Merchant announced her eponymous album.
 The album consists of new works.
 It is her first collection of original material since 2001's Motherland.
 Natalie Merchant was released May 6, 2014, on Nonesuch Records and was named Album of the Week by The Daily Telegraph.
-The album debuted at #20 on Billboard's Top 200 albums and #2 on Billboard's Folk Albums charts for the week of May 24, 2014.
+The album debuted at No. 20 on Billboard's Top 200 albums and No. 2 on Billboard's Folk Albums charts for the week of May 24, 2014.
 She toured from July 3, 2014, kicking off in Kingston, New York, concluding at the Pabst Theater in Milwaukee on July 25, 2014.